cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-15-3.md

     video_id: 3atVfcbnKJA
 images: []
 ---
-SpaceX's third Falcon 9 launch of the month, scheduled to send 26 Starlink V2 Mini satellites into low Earth orbit from SLC-4E at Vandenberg Space Force Base, has been put on hold with no new launch date announced.
-The launch was originally targeted for May 4, 2025, at 17:59 UTC using booster B1081 on its 14th flight, aiming for a southeastern trajectory with a droneship landing.
-The FAA's recent acceptance of a new environmental assessment may allow for increased launch rates from SLC-4E, supporting SpaceX's rapid launch cadence.
+SpaceX scheduled the Starlink Group 15-3 mission to launch 26 Starlink V2 Mini satellites on Falcon 9 booster B1081's 14th flight from SLC-4E at Vandenberg Space Force Base on May 4, 2025, at 17:59 UTC.
+The launch was scrubbed on May 3 and rescheduled for May 4, but has since been put on hold with no new date announced.
+The flight aims for a southeastern trajectory, targeting a droneship landing.
+The FAA recently increased Falcon 9's permitted annual launch frequency at Vandenberg, enabling SpaceX's rapid cadence.